-With much luck i was able to secure for myself a business development job at a EdTech Startup before my final exams.
-After spending with the startup for about 5 or 6 months and afew of life's curveball.
+With much luck, I was able to secure for myself a business development job at an EdTech Startup before my final exams.
+After spending with the startup for about 5 or 6 months and a few of life's curveball.
 I left my job to get my hands dirty in entrepreneurship without much success

-After going through & applying countless amount of startup jobs from Tech In Asia, Linkedin or e27 with a large percentage of those jobs are web development in some form,
+After going through & applying a countless amount of startup jobs from Tech In Asia, Linkedin or e27 with a large percentage of those jobs are web development in some form.

-Then an eureka moment came to me like a sledgehammer breaking a feeble wall.
-I suddenly remembered that there was actually people who was doing web development with a funky name called "Django" during PyCon 2016 SG.
+Then a eureka moment came to me like a sledgehammer breaking a feeble wall.
+I suddenly remembered that there were actually people who were doing web development with a funky name called "Django" during PyCon 2016 SG.

-Sometimes being super focus by knowing what you can do to pick your battles could land you with unexpected result.
-Due to me constantly searching for jobs that uses Django.
+Sometimes being super focus by knowing what you can do to pick your battles could land you with an unexpected result.
+Due to me constantly searching for jobs that use Django.

-I was able to land myself in a internship with a local IoT Security Startup called "Microsec" that till this day i'm working with them full time as a "Full Stack Developer"
+I was able to land myself in an internship with a local IoT Security Startup called "Microsec" that till this day I'm working with them full time as a "Full Stack Developer"